 In terms of environmental impact, leather has been shown to be the most damaging of all materials used in fashion.
 A massive study called Pulse of the Fashion Industry (published by Global Fashion Agenda and The Boston Consulting Group) looked at the environmental damage caused by a large range of materials commonly used in fashion, from cradle to grave, and found leather to have the worst environmental impact, more that twice that of PU / polyurethane-based (plastic) leather.

 What's the alternative?
-I believe animal leather in fashion has had its day, and happily there are now many beautiful and high quality vegan leather options out there, including innovative new materials such as plant-based plastics, apple skin, Pinatex (made from pineapple leaf fibres) and cork leather.
+I believe animal leather in fashion has had its day, and happily there are now many beautiful and high quality vegan leather options out there, including innovative new materials such as plant-based plastics, Apple Leather, Pinatex (made from pineapple leaf fibres) and Cactus Leather.
 When it comes to aesthetic, colour-absorption and durability, many even outperform animal leather.
 For more information, you can read our articles What is Vegan Leather Made From – and is it Sustainable? and Everything You've Always Wanted to Know About Vegan Leather.

 The range of vegan bags, vegan shoes and vegan accessories on Immaculate Vegan is also testament to the choice now available.
 You can search by category, or take a look at our Edits for curated inspiration.